amberplugin/authorize/README.md

 ## Contributing

 Contributing to Amber can be a rewarding way to learn, teach, and build experience in just about any skill you can imagine.
 You don’t have to become a lifelong contributor to enjoy participating in Amber or Amber plugins.
-Help us extend this plugin to cover more authorization features.
+Contribute to the Amber eco-system to make it the best web application framework on the planet.
+Help us extend this plugin to cover more authorization features, or create your own plugin.
+See the Amber framework [plugin](https://docs.amberframework.org/amber/cli/recipes) documentation for information about creating and using plugins.

 Code Triage?
 Join us on [codetriage](https://www.codetriage.com/amberplugin/authorize).